roschart/talks/measure-everithing/measure.md

 thirty seconds.

     —Malcolm Gladwell, Outliers: The Story of Success

 ---
 # An Intuitive Measurement Habit: Eratosthenes, Enrico, and Emily

-- In ancient Greece, a man estimated the circumference of Earth by looking at the lengths of shadows in different cities at noon and by applying some simple geometry.
 --

-- A Nobel Prize–winning physicist taught his students how to estimate values initially unknown to them like the number of piano tuners in Chicago.
+* In ancient Greece, a man **estimated** the circumference of Earth by **looking** at the lengths of shadows in different cities at noon and by applying some simple geometry.

 --
+* A Nobel Prize–winning physicist taught his students how to **estimate** values initially unknown to them like the number of piano tuners in Chicago.

+--
-- A nine-year-old girl set up an experiment that debunked the growing medical practice of “therapeutic touch” and, two years later, became the youngest person ever to be published in the Journal of the American Medical Association (JAMA).
+* A nine-year-old girl **set up an experiment** that debunked the growing medical practice of “therapeutic touch” and, two years later, became the youngest person ever to be published in the Journal of the American Medical Association (JAMA).

 ---